Symbolic Models for Retarded Jump-Diffusion Systems: Abstract

 \section{Abstract}

 In this paper, we provide for the first time an automated, correct-by-construction, controller synthesis scheme for a class of infinite dimensional stochastic systems, namely, retarded jump-diffusion systems.
-First, we construct finite dimensional abstractions approximately bisimilar to original retarded jump-diffusion systems having some stability property, namely, incremental input-to-state stability.
-Second, we construct finite abstractions approximately bisimilar to constructed finite dimensional abstractions.
-Both types of abstractions are derived without any state-space discretization.
-By using the transitivity property of approximate bisimulation relations, we establish that the constructed finite abstractions are also approximately bisimilar to original retarded jump-diffusion systems with a precision that can be chosen a-priori.
-Given those finite abstractions, one can synthesize controllers for original systems satisfying high-level logic requirements in a systematic way.
-Moreover, we provide sufficient conditions for the proposed notion of incremental stability in terms of the existence of incremental Lyapunov functions which reduce to matrix inequalities for the linear systems.
-Finally, the effectiveness of the results is illustrated by synthesizing a controller regulating the temperatures in a ten-room building modeled as a delayed jump-diffusion system.
+First, we construct finite abstractions approximately bisimilar to non-probabilistic retarded systems corresponding to the original systems having some stability property, namely, incremental input-to-state stability.
+Then, we provide a result on quantifying the distance between output trajectory of the obtained finite abstraction and that of the original retarded jump-diffusion system in a probabilistic setting.
+Using the proposed result, one can refine the control policy synthesized using finite abstractions to the original systems while providing guarantee on the probability of satisfaction of high-level requirements.
+Moreover, we provide sufficient conditions for the proposed notion of incremental stability in terms of the existence of incremental Lyapunov functions which reduce to some matrix inequalities for the linear systems.
+Finally, the effectiveness of the proposed results is illustrated by synthesizing a controller regulating the temperatures in a ten-room building modelled as a delayed jump-diffusion system.